JunhengH/academic-jeffhao/content/post/2018-10-01-scaiseminar.md

 caption = ""
 +++

-Welcome to ScAI seminar on machine learning!
+Welcome to our ScAI seminar on machine learning!
 Each week, we invite a current researcher to give a talk on the latest advancement in big data and machine learning.
 Please check the following links to slides and videos.

 [\[Fall 2018\]](https://scai.cs.ucla.edu/?page_id=373)